 “‘We can look at it now, Josie, and say that you were a result of it, so it had to be worth it, and we can never regret you as long as both of us live, but it was a thing that we couldn’t handle.
 Kids shouldn’t play grown-up games.
 I don’t mean having the baby bit either, because I wasn’t around for that so I don’t know how hard it was.
 I mean the sex bit.
 It was a whole new ball game for me, because I was involved emotionally and not just physically.
 What we did made her feel so ashamed and me so inadequate.
 I wasn’t making her feel good as far as I was concerned, so I hated her.
 When I think of it now, very few men know how to make teenage girls feel good emotionally as well as physically.
 They always lack something.
 It comes with practice.”

 Josie also falls in love, and not with a boy that would “have people look upon me with envy” as she used to envision, but one that just makes her feel good.
-But she has to learn that one must give and not just take.
+But first she has to learn that one must give and not just take.
 After she finds out she has hurt Jacob, she tells him she is sorry, but he isn’t buying it:

 “‘Why is it that every time I apologize to someone these days they won’t accept it?’
 I asked in frustration.